Joy-less/SystemCall/README.md

 List<string?> Outputs = CommandCallParser.Interpret("Enhance my 'Sword'!", Commands, RunCommand);
 ```

-If the call is ambiguous between multiple commands, the first command is always chosen.

-## Note
+Arguments are parsed as [JSONH](https://github.com/jsonh-org/Jsonh), which is a superset of JSON.

+> [!NOTE]
+> Since JSONH is incomplete, arguments are currently parsed as JSON5, which is a subset of JSONH.
-System Call will migrate from JSON5 to JSONH when it is complete.
+> System Call will migrate to JSONH when it is complete.
 See [jsonh-org/Jsonh](https://github.com/jsonh-org/Jsonh).

+If a call is ambiguous between multiple commands, the first command is prioritized.